 RUN (whew …almost done)

-Runners will exit onto the road at the upper gate into Lake Gilman (same place they went in and out their bikes), then will return to Lake Gilman through the lower gate to the finish line.
+Runners will exit onto the road at the upper gate into Lake Gilman, then will return to Lake Gilman through the lower gate to the finish line.
 The course is an out and back of 1.5 miles.
 Not many rules here.
 Just NO HEADPHONES and run against traffic (will be marked).
 We will have water stops and some icy towels on the run.
-Vito’s Pizza and The Gandy house are big cheer zones along the course!

 Will be inside above the beach area near the lake!
 Pop the champagne…you did it!